christianscheible/qsample/README.md

 	.
 286     287     O       O

 The output format consists of five columns.
-The first column contains the tokens; the second contains the byte offsets of the tokens in the original input file; the third column contains the gold labels (if there are any); the fourth column contains the predicted quotes.
+The first column contains the tokens; the second and third columns contains the byte begin and end positions of the tokens in the original input file; the fourth column contains the gold labels (if there are any); the fifth column contains the predicted quotes.
 The predictions are encoded using BIOE-style labels.
 The label `C` marks the occurrence of a *cue*, and all words between the `B` (begin) and `E` (end) tag are the *content* of the quotation.

 Data